 Talk to Your Financial Planner or Advisor about Turning Your 401(k) or IRA into Income - Once you are ready to retire, find out how much money you can withdraw from your IRA and still be assured you will have enough money to last the rest of your life.
 Discuss the 3 percent withdrawal rate, dividend funds, annuities, bonds and other investment vehicles which will produce an income.
 You may want to invest in a variety of income producing products to give you the most financial security.

 If you plan carefully and realistically, you can feel confident you are financially well-prepared for retirement when the time comes.

-Watch for my book, Retirement Awareness, due to be released by Griffin Publishing and Watering Seeds in the Fall of 2017.
+Watch for my book, Retirement Awareness, due to be released by Griffin Publishing in 2018.
 It will go into more detail about how to prepare financially for retirement.

 If you are interested in more information about financial planning, where to retire, Medicare, Social Security, medical problems and more, use the tabs or pull-down menu at the top of the page to find links to hundreds of additional articles.

 You are reading from the blog: http://www.baby-boomer-retirement.com